hitanshuvyas/gitp/README.md

-Wassup Anish?
+﻿Wassup Anish?
 So what are we learning today?
 Branch hai bhai branch hai
 Joke #2 - What do you call a thousand garden in hindi??
 Ans - check in master branch